jjatria/cpran-www/plugins/vieweach/index.md

 These two set of procedures are further packaged into two corresponding scripts:
 [`for_each.praat`][] and [`view_each.praat`][].

-The first one will execute a specified script during each iteration, and select all the objects created over those iterations at the end.
+The [first one][for_each script] will execute a specified script during each iteration, and select all the objects created over those iterations at the end.
 The script also makes it possible to specify whether the iteration should be done directly over the selected objects, by selecting one object per type for each iteration, or by using the selected objects (either `Table` or `Strings` objects) as sets of objects.

+[for_each script]: {{ BASE_PATH }}/docs/plugins/vieweach/for-each-script

 As an example, if told to iterate over the selected objects, and given a script with the instructions